Last updated: 5 September, 2016.

 Google Nexus 5x

 Coming in at the lower end of the price range, Google’s Nexus 5x is a very good, underrated mid-range smartphone.
-While the processor and memory specs aren’t top of the line, it’s still a fast device, with most users reporting few pauses or glitches even in heavy use.
+While the processor and memory specs aren’t top of the line, it’s still a fast device in everyday use.

-The 12MP camera is excellent, especially for the money — although it lacks image stabilisation, it’s otherwise the same as that in the more-expensive Nexus 6P, and takes excellent daylight shots.
-It’s surprisingly good in low light, too, and when the recommended HDR+ setting is enabled, manages to take usable photos in very challenging settings.
+The 12MP camera is excellent, especially for the money.
+Although it lacks image stabilisation, it’s otherwise the same as that in the more-expensive Nexus 6P, and takes fantastic daylight shots.
+It’s surprisingly good in low light, too, and when the recommended HDR+ setting is enabled, manages to take usable photos in very challenging conditions.

 Battery and Charging

-Even though it only sports a 2700mAh battery, the 5.2″ screen and mid-level processor don’t drain too much power, and it’s possible to get a full day of light to moderate use.
-If you do find yourself running out of juice, the quick charge function gets you up and running again in a hurry — I charged mine from 30% to full in under an hour, using the special charger that came with the phone.
+Even though it only sports a 2700mAh battery, the 5.2″ screen and mid-level processor don’t drain too much power.
+It’s possible to get a full day of light to moderate use, and if you do find yourself running out of juice, the quick charge function soon gets you up and running again.
+I charged mine from 30% to full in under an hour, using the special charger that came with the phone.

 Security and Updates